- What is Opening Days?

 1. What is Opening Days?

-Opening Days is Willamette University's five-day orientation program for new students.
+Opening Days is Willamette University's four-day orientation program for new students.
 During Opening Days, you and your family will be introduced to all aspects of life at Willamette, such as exploring the campus, registering for classes and meeting your new classmates at social events.
 Our goal is to make your transition into the Willamette community easy and enjoyable.

 2. Who are the OD leaders?